AshutoshTiwari0/VerbaCare2.0/README.md

 2. Input the text you want to analyze for distress signals.

 ## Contributing
-We welcome contributions from the community!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.
+I welcome contributions from the community!

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- Thanks to everyone who has contributed to the project.
 - Special thanks to the developers and researchers who provided the foundational technologies for logistic regression and bag-of-words.